sweid4keycloak/bankid4keycloak/README.md

 We do however provde a guide on howto set this up against BankID test environment, so you should be up and running in a jiffy.

+## Legal Notice

+BankID is a registered trademark of Finansiell ID Teknik BID AB.
+We are not affiliated with, endorsed or sponsored by Finansiell ID Teknik BID AB.

+Keycloak is a registered  trademark of RedHat Inc. We are not affiliated with, endorsed or sponsored by RedHat Inc.

 ## Build and install

 Clone the reposotory, enter the target directory anf simply run